 Wouldn’t a government issued stablecoin be a threat to Bitcoin?

-Government issued stablecoins are coming.
-It’s common knowledge that governments are racing to be first, as they believe it will give them an edge as the digital economy blooms and a digital currency becomes easier to distribute and control.
+And a CBDC will give them an edge as the digital economy blooms and a digital currency becomes easier to distribute and control.

 Three of Bitcoin’s best features are that it’s decentralized, immutable and programmable.
 Any government-backed stablecoin will not be decentralized, and it will most certainly not be immutable.

 Programmable money in the hands of a centralized entity means they control your life.
-Imagine a business or you don’t comply with how your government expects.
+Imagine if a business or you don’t comply with how your government expects.
 With a programmable stablecoin they can cut off your wealth in an instant.

 Sure, China is an authoritarian regime but western societies are slowly taking civil liberties away from its people, and when they have programmable money they will have you.